How to Teach Spelling

 It's a Method: Not a Curriculum

-Syllable Savvy Spelling is not just a curriculum; although you can purchase graded curriculum using this method.
+Syllable Savvy Spelling is not just a curriculum; although you can purchase graded curriculum for it.

 It is a strategy for learning how to spell.